fjl/geas/README.md

 		mstore
 	}

-To invoke an instruction macro, write the macro name prefixed by '%' as a statement on its own line.
+To invoke an instruction macro, write the macro name as a statement on its own line.
+If the macro has no arguments, you can also leave the parentheses off.

 	.begin:
 		%add5_and_store(3, 64)